Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: Problem Statement and Performance Metrics

-\begin{definition}[Feasible Set] The feasible set $\mathcal{X}^\star_t$ on round $t$, is defined to be the subset of the decision set $\mathcal{X}$ where the $t$\textsuperscript{th} constraint is satisfied, \emph{i.e.,} \end{definition} Since the constraints are assumed to be closed and convex, the feasible sets are also closed and convex.
+\begin{definition}[Feasible Set] The feasible set $\mathcal{X}^\star_t$ for round $t$ is defined to be the subset of the decision set $\mathcal{X}$ for which the $t$\textsuperscript{th} constraint is satisfied, \emph{i.e.,} \end{definition} Since the constraint functions are assumed to be closed and convex, the feasible sets are also closed and convex.
+Without any loss of generality, we assume the feasible sets to be non-empty.